-|1.
-Prayer Customs at Home, during Travel, and In the Mosque||Muslims are required to pray five times a day.
-They are encouraged to pray in the mosques instead of at home so that community bonds can be strengthened.
-Depending on lifestyle and work schedules, many Muslims now prefer to pray at home or in the workplace; however, Friday is the special day of prayer when most Muslims would make the effort to go to the mosque.
-In the homes, prayer mats may be spread in any room.
-It is also not uncommon to see Muslims keep a prayer mat in their cars and simply stop anywhere at the time of prayer and spread it out on the ground, offering their prayers toward the direction of Ka’aba, the center and starting point, of Islam in Mecca.
+Muslims are required to pray five times a day.
+Men are encouraged to pray in the mosques instead of at home to strengthen community bonds, while women are granted a special concession if they wish to pray at home due to their family responsibilities.
+Depending on lifestyle and work schedules, many Muslims pray at home, in the workplace, or during travel in the car, the train or an airplane whenever the time for either one of the five daily prayers approaches.
+It is not uncommon for Muslims to keep a prayer mat in their cars and simply stop anywhere at the time of prayer and spread it out on the ground, offering their prayers toward the direction of Ka’aba, the center and starting point of Islam, in Mecca.

-|2.
-Wearing the Hijab||For Muslim women, modest clothing is encouraged, and wearing the Hijab (head covering) is a mark of devotion and commitment to Faith.
-In some countries, wearing the Hijab is obligatory, but in others (as in the United States) it is considered a personal choice and is not considered a sign of repression and separation.
-The niqab, or face-covering, is more common in the Middle East, but not as much in South Asia, where women generally cover their heads and shoulders with loose scarves.
+|7.
+Wearing the Hijab||Islam encourages Muslims to dress modestly.
+Muslim women from diverse backgrounds observe modesty in their own way and that explains the variation in their dress codes across cultures.
+Wearing the Hijab (head covering) is a mark of devotion and commitment to Faith.
+In some countries, wearing the Hijab is obligatory, but in others (as in the United States) it is considered a personal choice.
+It is not a symbol of repression and separation.
 In either case, it would be disrespectful to criticize women for wearing it.|

-|3.
-Shaking Hands||In Western societies where this is a common form of greeting, a handshake with a person of the opposite gender is not considered rude by some Muslims.
-However, some Muslim women may prefer not to do so.
+|10.
+Shaking Hands||In Western societies where this is a common form of greeting, a handshake with a person of the opposite gender is widely practiced.
+However, some Muslims prefer not to do so.
 To avoid hurt American feelings should a handshake not be returned (and to avoid discomfort on the part of Muslim women when they try to avoid this), it is preferable to wait to see if they offer their hand and then follow accordingly, or greet with a slight nod of the head accompanied by a smile.|

-|5.
-Eye Contact||Maintaining eye contact when talking might make Asians or Muslim women and the elderly uncomfortable; a better way is to look into their eyes briefly every so often and then look away (perhaps at the collar, or an imaginary spot on the side) at the same time tilting the head and/or nodding gently now and then to show interest in the conversation.
-Asians living in Western societies are used to this and don’t mind direct eye contact at all.
-Children in some Muslim and Asian societies are taught not to stare into the eyes of elders as it is considered disrespectful.
-In Western cultures, this expression of respect may be interpreted as a sign of guilt by teachers or adults.|

 |12.
+Eye Contact||Maintaining eye contact when talking might make Muslim women and the elderly uncomfortable.
+A better way is to look into their eyes briefly every so often and then look away (perhaps at the collar, or an imaginary spot on the side) at the same time tilting the head and/or nodding now and then to show interest in the conversation.
+Most of these people now living in Western societies are used to this and don’t mind direct eye contact at all.
+Children in some Muslim and Asian societies are taught not to stare into the eyes of elders, or authority figures, as it is considered disrespectful or challenging.
+In Western cultures, this expression of respect may be erroneously interpreted as a sign of guilt.|

+|14.
 Removing shoes when entering the home||Removing shoes when entering a Muslim house is appreciated for cleanliness reasons, especially when shoes are muddy.
-Most Muslims keep separate shoes for wearing indoors.
-It is best to ask hosts if they would like the guests to remove their shoes: usually they will respond with, “No, that’s fine.” or “If you like.”
-Most people prefer shoe-removing by children because children’s shoes are often not clean.
+Many Muslims keep separate shoes for wearing indoors.
+It is best to ask hosts if they would like the guests to remove their shoes, and follow accordingly.
 Emergency responders are not expected to follow any such custom.|

 |16.
 Passing an item to someone with the left hand||This may be considered rude by some Muslims.
 It is also regarded as an impolite gesture in Italy.|